bwmsites/config-digicert-vue/README.md

 # config-digicert-vue
 Just a test using vue.js.
 Client responsible for comsuming the certificate config api.
-This allows the user to upload a p12 or pfx file from de disk to the api local storage
+This allows the user to upload a p12 or pfx file from de disk to the api local storage.

+I used the axios lib to consume the api.